 Tackling Investing Head-On

 As a personal finance blogger, I know one of the biggest challenges in investing is determining risk tolerance — the ability to ride out market swings that can result in major losses.
-I knew we could handle large downturns, as our retirement was at least 30 years away.
+We had repaid Tori's student loans, and we had many more years of marriage ahead of us, so I knew we could handle large downturns, as our retirement was at least 30 years away.

-After talking with my wife, I realized she shared my views about investing, and we decided to invest most of our money in equities (stocks and shares that carry no fixed interest).
+After talking with my wife, I realized she shared my views about investing, and we decided to invest most of our money in equities — (stock and shares that carry no fixed interest).

 I can’t express how awesome it is to be on the same financial page as your spouse.
 It helps you avoid one of the most common arguments in marriage: the money fight.
 Thankfully, we’ve been able to talk about our finances openly.